Mary Martin: Personal life

 After Martin's 1936 divorce from Benjamin Hagman, she married Richard Halliday in 1940.
 Early in their marriage, he worked as a drama critic for the New York World-Telegram and a movie critic for the New York Daily News.
 Together they had one daughter, Heller Halliday, who was born on November 4, 1941.
 Eventually, Halliday became producer or co-producer of at least two of Martin's projects.

+Cultural scholar Lillian Faderman wrote that Martin and actress Janet Gaynor often traveled together along with their husbands.

+Gaynor and her husband discovered Anápolis in 1950, soon after, Martin and her husband visited.
+Martin and Janet Gaynor had adjoining ranches near Anápolis, Goiás, Brazil.

+The Jack Paar Program (1962-1965) showed film from Martin at her ranch near Anápolis, Goiás, Brazil.

 In the early 1970s, the couple lived, according to his March 1973 obituary in the Connecticut Sunday Herald, "on a vast ranch they own near Anápolis" in the state of Goiás, Brazil.
 The ranch was called "Nossa Fazenda Halliday" (Our Halliday Farm).
 Martin was called Dona Maria by people in the vicinity of the Brazilian ranch.

-Cultural scholar Lillian Faderman wrote that Martin and actress Janet Gaynor often traveled together along with their husbands.

-Gaynor and her husband discovered Anápolis in 1950, soon after, Martin and her husband visited.
-Martin and Janet Gaynor had adjoining ranches near Anápolis, Goiás, Brazil.

 On the evening of September 5, 1982, Martin, Janet Gaynor, Gaynor's husband Paul Gregory, and Martin's manager Ben Washer were involved in a serious car crash in San Francisco.
 A van ran a red light at the corner of California and Franklin streets and crashed into the Luxor taxicab in which the group was riding, knocking it into a tree.
 Washer was killed, Martin sustained two broken ribs and a broken pelvis, and Gregory suffered two broken legs.
 Gaynor sustained several serious injuries.
 The driver of the van was arrested on two counts of felony drunk driving, reckless driving, speeding, running a red light, and vehicular homicide.
 On March 15, 1983, he was found guilty of drunk driving and vehicular homicide and was sentenced to three years in prison.
-Gaynor died two years later from complications from her injuries.
+Gaynor died in September of 1984 from her injuries.

 Martin's sexuality has long been a topic of debate.
 In 1979, Patsy Kelly told Boze Hadleigh that Martin was a lesbian.
 In 2016, biographer David Kaufman stated that Halliday served as "[Martin's] husband, her best friend, her gay/straight 'cover,'" while in 2019, The Advocate stated that Martin "simply [was the subject of] a lifetime of lavender rumors."